momentumlearn/classroom/v2-skills.md

 3. I can do all of the above, and I can read a traceback for more information about the cause of an error.
 I can research unfamiliar errors and find solutions.
 4. I can do all of the above, and I can use the Python debugger (`pdb` module) and `django-debug-toolbar` to investigate the source of problems in my code and fix them.

-### Deploying Django Applications to Heroku
+### Deploying Django Applications

 - Back End

-0. I am unfamiliar with deploying Django applications to Heroku.
+1. I am unfamiliar with deploying Django applications.
-1. I can use the Heroku dashboard and cli and follow their documentation to create a new Django application on Heroku.
+2. I can use the tools (like a dashboard or cli) and follow documentation provided by a deployment platform service (like Render, Fly.io, or Heroku) to create a new Django application in production.
-2. I can configure an existing Django application to work in the Heroku production environment and use Heroku's Postgres add-on for a production database.
-I can manually deploy my code to Heroku using git.
-I can manage my production database using Heroku commands.
+3. I can configure an existing Django application to run in a production environment and use Postgres in production.
+I can deploy my code to production using a GitHub repo.
+I can manage my production data.
 I can use a Postgres database locally and configure Django to connect to the development database.
-3. I can do all of the above, and I can view Heroku's server logs to troubleshoot production issues.
+4. I can do all of the above, and I can view deployment logs and production server logs to troubleshoot production issues.
 I can configure my Django application to use AWS S3 for asset hosting.
-4. I can do all of the above, and I configure my Django application on Heroku with add-ons that provide additional backing services (such as email or caching services).
-I can configure and use Heroku's GitHub integration for automatic deploys.
+5. I can do all of the above, and I configure my Django application to provide additional backing services (such as email or caching services) in production.

 ### HTTP & REST APIs